Needle: A Generative AI-Powered Multi-modal Database for Answering Complex Natural Language Queries: The GenAI-powered Monte-Carlo Method

 \subsection{Query Transformation using GenAI}

-In traditional nearest neighbor problems both the dataset tuples and the query are represented as points in the same space.
-However, in our problem the query is form of a natural language phrase, while the dataset contains multi-modal tuples.
+In traditional nearest-neighbor problems, both the dataset tuples and the query are represented as points in the same space.
+However, in our problem, the query is in the form of a natural language phrase, while the dataset contains multi-modal tuples.